maromme/esphome-vitoair/README.md

 Usually you should use the can bus in a way that yous send a request - wait for the answer - process the answer and then start over again.
 I didn't do so.
 I send requests every x seconds (interval) and hope that in the time between two requests the answer is recieved and processed.
 I don't take care of multiframe meassages.
 A interval of 2 seconds seems relaiable in my setting.

 ## configuration
-The sample.yaml contains 4 sensors.
+The sample conig contains 4 sensors.
 Others might follow.
 In the datapoints.txt you find a (maybe) complete list of the merged files from the open3e project.
 To add more datapoints you have to look at three parts of the conig:
 1) the array "dids" under globals
 2) the switch statement under canbus